amandakaywiggins/bamazon/README.md

-Welcom to Bamazon, the awesome node.js program for buying merchandise from your favorite band!
+Welcome to Bamazon, the awesome node.js program for buying merchandise from your favorite band!

 Pull the repository from github and make sure you have node.js installed.